-These grants are awarded to Jordanian scholars to conduct post-doctoral, collaborative research at a U.S. academic institution, on the merit-based competition.
+These grants are awarded to Jordanian scholars to conduct post-doctoral, collaborative research at a U.S. academic institution, on a merit-based competition.

 Who is eligible to apply for this award?